Using jotai to Control Application State#

 }

-There is actually a Rust package that can automatically generate TypeScript type bindings during compilation, but since our project is not large, it's fine to write it ourselves.
+There is actually a Rust package that can automatically generate TypeScript type bindings during compilation, but since our project is not large, writing it ourselves is not a problem.

 Defining Atoms#